ulysses8791/ulysses8791.github.io/230_25F_syllabus.md

 See the information in the "department syllabus" located in the "course information" module in our [Canvas](https://canvas.psu.edu) course.

+Rogawski, Adams, & Franzosa, "Calculus: Early Transcendentals", 4th edition, (C) 2019 W. H. Freeman and Company

+Here is a [list of suggested exercises](230_suggested_exercises.html) from the textbook.

 ## Class Attendance

 Regular class attendance is one of the most important ways that students learn and understand course materials.
 It is a critical element of student success. **Accordingly, it is the policy of the University that class attendance is expected.** Students should attend every scheduled class and should be held responsible for all work covered in the course.